Using a solid mirror

 detectable and easy to understand realities of a physical object

-instrument is swimming in thermal problems, the test is inadequate
+the instrument is often swimming in thermal and mechanical errors.

-aren't exposed to better performance, the status quo seems fine
+If we aren't exposed to better performance, the status quo seems

 It doesn't take a world-class